Congress Escalates Pressure on Tech Giants to Censor More, Threatening the First Amendment

 One might think of tech companies, the corporate media, the U.S. security state, and Democrats more as a union — a merger of power — rather than separate and warring factions.
 But whatever framework you prefer, it is clear that the power of social media companies to control the internet is in the hands of government and its corporate media allies at least as much as it is in the hands of the tech executives who nominally manage these platforms.

 And it is precisely that reality that presents serious First Amendment threats.
 As the above-discussed Supreme Court jurisprudence demonstrates, this form of indirect and implicit state censorship is not new.
-Back in 2010, the war hawk Joe Lieberman abused his position as Chairman of the Senate Armed Services Committee to “suggest” that financial services and internet hosting companies such as Visa, MasterCard, Paypal, Amazon and Bank of America, should terminate their relationship with WikiLeaks on the ground that the group, which was staunchly opposed to Lieberman’s imperialism and militarism, posed a national security threat.
-Lieberman hinted that they may face legal liability if they continued to process payments for WikiLeaks.
+Back in 2010, the neocon war hawk Joe Lieberman abused his position as Chairman of the Senate Armed Services Committee to “suggest” that financial services and internet hosting companies such as Visa, MasterCard, Paypal, Amazon and Bank of America, terminate their relationship with WikiLeaks on the ground that the group, which was staunchly opposed to Lieberman’s imperialism and militarism, posed a national security threat.
+Lieberman hinted that they may face legal liability if they continued to host or process payments for WikiLeaks.